Harmony and Duality: An introduction to Music Theory: Overture: The Piano Layout and the Circle of Fifths

-We begin by justifying the piano key layout.
-While this is typically taken for granted, we will argue below that one can, in fact, motivate the piano layout and in the process introduce the main constructions used in the remainder of the work. \\\\ Looking at the piano as if for the first time, we notice a few things right away.
-Namely, the pattern of black and white is periodic and repeats every 12 keys.
-See figure~\ref{fig:pianol}.
-First, let's focus on this periodicity.
 Any key on the piano corresponds to a vibrating string of some length.
-If we half this length, or equivalently double the frequency, we obtain a key that is an octave higher.
+If we halve this length, or equivalently double the frequency, we obtain a key that is an octave higher.
 Tones that are an octave apart are so consonant that we tend not to distinguish between them harmonically.
 This is the reason behind the periodicity of the piano layout.
 Effectively, it reduces the harmonic possibilities to the range inside a single octave.